past-hypothesis/near-py-tool/README.md

 def unpackb(b: bytes) -> Any
 ```

-Arbitrary-precision integers are stored as a MessagePack extension type 81; this is not portable outside of the WASM contract runtime environment, but useful for saving large number like account balances within the contract persisten state
+Arbitrary-precision integers are stored as MessagePack extension type 81; this is not portable outside of the WASM contract runtime environment, but useful for saving large numbers like account balances within the contract persistent state

 NEAR WASM ABI support